 Spinosad is a natural substance used to kill a range of insects.
 But can it kill ladybugs?
-We researched this concern for your convenience and here’s what we found.
+We researched this topic for your convenience and here’s what we found.

 Spinosad doesn’t kill ladybugs.
-This natural substance only often kills insects like caterpillars, thrips, and certain plant-eating beetle species.
+This natural substance usually only kills insects like caterpillars, thrips, and certain plant-eating beetle species.

 Despite not being able to get rid of ladybugs, you have other solutions to eliminate these insects.
 Continue reading as we discuss these alternate ladybug-eliminating techniques.
 We’ll also talk about spinosad in greater detail.